Textile Industry & Market Growth in India

 Advantage

-*India enjoys a comparative advantage in terms of skilled manpower and in cost of production, relative to major textile producers.
+*India enjoys a comparative advantage in terms of skilled manpower and in cost of production relative to other major textile producers.

 Competitive Advantage